JohnBashombe/JohnBashombe/README.md

   I love building anything from small side projects to complex themes and intents.
 My one interest is in improving myself 😎.
 I get excited 🤩 about creating beautiful, functional, and fun products.
   I'm a skilled and efficient software engineer who has built a variety of web applications on several platforms.
 I'm driven to create things that solve practical problems.
 I can work autonomously and collaborate with other developers to bring your projects to life.
   I have a passion for exploring new ideas 💡 and ways of doing things.
 This has manifested itself in my desire to learn new programming languages, technology stacks 👨‍💻 and software development practices. <br/>
-  I've been working with programming and software development for more than 4 years.
+  I've been working with programming and software development for <b>more than 4 years</b>.
 I've worked on large digital products and on small web applications.
 I specialize in mobile 📱 and web app development 🌐, as well as in design 🎨 and UX and Forex Trading 📈.
   </small>
 </p>
 </div>